mantidproject/mantid/docs/source/algorithms/GravityCorrection-v1.rst

 Description
 -----------

-This algorithm may perform a modification of time-of-flight values and their final angles, i.e. angles between the reflected beam and the sample, of neutrons by moving their counts to different detectors to cancel the gravitational effect on a chosen 2DWorkspace (notably the ILL Figaro reflectometer).
+This algorithm performs a correction of time-of-flight values and their final angles, i.e. angles between the reflected beam and the sample, of neutrons by moving their counts to different detectors to cancel the gravitational effect on a chosen 2DWorkspace (notably the ILL Figaro reflectometer).
 An initial computation of the final angle :math:`\theta_f` due to gravitation is required when the neutron flies from the source to the sample.
 For the path from the sample to the detector, gravitation plays a role which can be cancelled.
 Other properties of the :literal:`InputWorkspace` will be present in the :literal:`OutputWorkspace`.